 For us, it was not all that shocking that the Home Goods industry had the highest ROAS of 6.36.
 Due to how expensive these products are, businesses with higher-priced items are expected to have a better ROAS.

 The Apparel & Accessory industry, however, had a 3.51 ROAS, which was one of the lowest.
-Like we mentioned before, this industry is very competitive, so it’s more than likely that users are clicking and not purchasing until later because they want to do all their research first.

 Why Does Benchmarking Matter?

 There are many reasons why PPC industry benchmarks matter.
 First, having our finger on the pulse of paid advertising trends is important for us to know as an agency.
 That’s why we are constantly tracking various elements to ensure our clients’ paid marketing campaigns are as successful as possible.

 This report is designed to help businesses and decision-makers view what competitors and other organizations in the same niche are experiencing with Google Ads.
 The data shown is designed to give an idea of whether this marketing channel is successful and help you determine if you should consider adding it to your marketing mix.